d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 <aside class="notice">This option is only used on Gen 9 systems.</aside>

-- **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-You need to be logged in to use this flag.

 - **--uniqueitemoverride**

 Override the measures stopping the tool from writing over items that are system unique.